 Prepare a baking sheet by lining it with parchment (this makes for fast and easy cleanup).
 Spread the frozen broccoli florets over the surface of the baking sheet.
 There’s no need to even thaw them.
 Just dump them right out of the bag onto the baking sheet.

-This is the seasoning I used with it.
+This is the seasoning I used–Montreal Steak Seasoning.
 It’s quite delicious.
-The bottle doesn’t specify exactly what’s in there, but I know there is coarse ground salt, coarse ground pepper, maybe some red pepper, and I think I see some fennel.
+The bottle doesn’t specify exactly what’s in there, but I know there is coarse ground salt, pepper, red pepper, and paprika.
 There might also be some dehydrated onion flakes?
 At any rate, you can use whatever seasoning you like, but be sure to add a little salt if your seasoning doesn’t already contain it, like mine.

 Drizzle about 1 Tbsp of olive oil over the broccoli, then sprinkle 1/2 Tbsp of the Montreal steak seasoning on top of that.